 Distractions don’t necessarily cause laziness but they can enable laziness to continue and make it harder to get back to being productive.

 Distractions can really feed into your procrastination which can enable laziness which means you have to start taking the correct steps towards minimizing distractions.
+If you find yourself wondering why you are lazy a lot there is a chance you aren’t actually lacking motivation, you are just getting distracted a lot.

 Note: I say minimize not eliminate because completely eliminating distractions is very unlikely but there are absolutely steps you can take to minimize distractions.